 Student loans can be challenging to manage, and figuring out how to clear off multiple loans can take time.
 But it’s always easier if you start with a plan.
 So make sure you keep up with your minimum payments.
 That way, you don’t get into default.

 First, focus on private student loans, then continue your minimum payments on your federal loans.
 And choose a repayment plan that works for you.
-You can also consider refinancing that offers better interest rates.
+You can also consider refinancing which offers better interest rates.